 First things first: Do you know what pattern it is?
 If you can’t remember, try browsing your past social media posts or your Ravelry notebook or queue.
 Narrow it down by asking, what type of project is it (hat, sweater)?
 Are there multiple colours or stitch patterns?

 It’s a good idea to keep records of projects you’ve started in a way that works for you.
-This might be a Ravelry project page, a dedicated notebook like a Cocoknits Project Portfolio, or just a photo of the project and pattern on your smartphone.
+This might be a Ravelry project page, a dedicated notebook, or just a photo of the project and pattern on your smartphone.
 You might think you’ll remember, but it never hurts to write it down.
 This also applies to working the pattern itself - mark the size you’re knitting, check off sections you’ve completed, and take note of adjustments you’ve made.
 (You can also do this on digital patterns with PDF markup apps.)

 Keeping printed patterns together with their projects in a project bag is also a great way to make sure you know what it is when you come back to it.

 Once you’ve figured out what pattern you’re working with, it’s time to figure out where you are within it.
 (If you can’t figure out what pattern you were knitting, it might be time for a new project!)